-Philosophy of Science and Transmission of Knowledge
+Conceptual Basis of Nursing Practice and Transmission of Knowledge

 This sequence includes three required courses.
-A study of the nature and evolution of science is essential to understand the impact of scientific philosophy on the development of knowledge in a discipline.
+A study of the nature and evolution of science is essential to understand the impact of scientific inquiry on the development of knowledge in a discipline.
 Knowledge in any discipline develops as a result of the systematic examination of the phenomena of concern.
 The systematic study is guided by a view of science as a process of inquiry that recognizes a number of equally legitimate approaches to the study of the phenomena of concern.